-The pandemic and imperatives into cultural work.
-Expertise is required at all levels; not just the artists but everyone who supports their work whether in audience or revenues, and Richard Mantle, Director of Opera North, stated that 'a company that is not environmentally sustainable has no future'.
+The pandemic has become a and imperatives into cultural work.
+Expertise is required at all levels; not just the artists but everyone who supports their work.

 Cultural leaders are now at the forefront of the conversation.
-At our recent 'We Make Tomorrow' conference, Frances Morris, Director of Tate Modern, questioned the orthodoxy of perpetual increase,

-When our spaces

-do reopen, creators

-may find the
+At our recent 'We Make Tomorrow' conference, Frances Morris, Director of Tate Modern, questioned the orthodoxy of perpetual increase, When our spaces do reopen, creators may find the innovations that have maintained a cultural response to the Covid crisis have created something new whether in audience or revenues, and Richard Mantle, Director of Opera North, stated that 'a company that is not environmentally sustainable has no future'.

-innovations that

-have maintained a

-cultural response

-to the Covid crisis

-have created

-something new